EdgeEX — Course options overview

 • Orientation video

-• Early Fall: Disable auto-play for videos
+• Disable auto-play for videos

-• Late Fall: Reduce number of questions on assessments
+• Reduce number of questions on assessments

-• Early Spring: Allow untimed assessments
+• Allow untimed assessments

 EdgeEX course options